 Now that you’re familiar with the process of selling a house for cash, should you do it?
 Here are a few benefits that can make this avenue more enticing.

 Fast and guaranteed closing

-With a financed purchase, there’s always the chance that the deal could fall through if the buyer doesn’t get approval for the loan or if the appraisal comes in lower than the contract price — a long and frustrating process that puts you right back where you started.
-With a cash sale, it’s usually not a matter of if you’ll close, but when.
+Across the board, the main draws of a cash sale are speed and certainty.
+There’s always a chance a financed deal could fall through if the buyer doesn’t get approval for the loan or if the appraisal comes in lower than the contract price — a long and frustrating process may take a seller back to square one.

-“In a retail market sale, most of the transactional costs, such as agent commissions for both listing and buyer’s agents and closing costs for escrow, fall on the seller,” noted Johell Aponte, founder and acquisitions manager with Move On House Buyers.
+“In a retail market sale, most of the transactional costs, such as agent commissions for both listing and buyer’s agents and closing costs for escrow, fall on the seller,” notes Johell Aponte, founder and acquisitions manager with Move On House Buyers.

 “Plus, the seller is often asked to support buyers with closing cost concessions, pre-listing repairs and updates, post-inspection repairs, and possible extended hold times, all of which can add up to substantial costs.”